The Big Feastival, Kingham, The Cotswolds (August)

-Presented by Jamie Oliver and Alex James, The Big Feastival is a unique weekend celebration of music, food and fun for all the family.
+Presented by Alex James, The Big Feastival is a unique weekend celebration of music, food and fun for all the family.
 It’s held in August and set on Alex’s idyllic Cotswolds farm.

 - See top music acts

 - Enjoy all the fun of the fair

 With its food and music theme, this really is a unique festival.
 It’s a festival with heart too as funds are raised for charities such as Action Against Hunger.
 Be a festival-goer for the day, camp for the weekend or treat yourself to a luxurious glamping experience.
 The farm is owned by writer, musician and cheesemaker Alex James who is best known as the bass player in Blur.

 There’s music from top acts with performances in previous years from artists such Paloma Faith and Groove Armada and demos from big name chefs including Raymond Blanc, Monica Galetti, Tom Kerridge and Nathan Outlaw.

 Take Part in a Cheese Tasting

 Alex James has turned his hand to cheese making (we recommend reading his book All Cheeses Great and Small – A Life Less Blurry).
 Festival go-ers can taste, try and buy his entire range of artisan cheeses.
 Discover cheeses such as Goddess which is washed in Somerset cider brandy and Blue Monday which has streaks of piquant blue.
 The tasting takes part in the Cheese Hub, an all day cocktail bar where Alex himself and a variety of special guests, spin tunes from late afternoon until close of play each night resulting in quite the party.

 Go to The Big Top

 Your kids will thank you for taking them to the Big Top and vintage funfair.
 For a taste of the country, meet the farms animals from Adam Henson’s nearby Cotswold Farm Park or hang out at the Village Green.